 Clothes to Pack in the Suitcase for a Trip to Europe

 Clothing Tip #1: See the extended weather forecast for your destinations on Accuweather.com.

 Check it a couple of days before you leave, too.
-Your clothing will depend on the season, the weather, your destination and the length of your stay.
+Your clothing will depend on the season, the weather, your destination, and the length of your stay.
 Generally, pack a couple of pants and several shirts to match.
-Also, grab couple of dresses and comfortable walking shoes.
+Also, grab a couple of dresses and comfortable walking shoes.
 You should be set to go!

 Clothing Tip #2: Europeans have a different clothing style.

 Cargo shorts, tennis shoes, and baseball caps will make you stand out.
 Go for loafers like this with thick soles to stay comfortable on cobblestone roads instead of tennis shoes.
 Or, wear a blouse instead of a T-shirt.
 That way you will not stand out and will be less likely to be pickpocketed.

 Clothing Tip #3: Take some special occasion clothing options.

 If you are planning on visiting churches, grab a headscarf you might need to enter.
 If you are going to a Viennese opera, bring a nice outfit and shoes to wear.
 Think about the experiences you would enjoy and pack accordingly.